eliascotto/scotto.me/src/articles/2024-07-31-time-out-of-joint.md

 ![Philip K. Dick](/assets/img/pkd.png "Philip K. Dick")

 Following Philip Dick's narrative style, the characters are minimally characterized, the setting is a 1950s American town, and the protagonists are fearful of the threats of those years, such as the atomic conflict.
-The entire story serves as a backdrop for the science fiction theater that Dick stages, creating a suspense that keeps readers glued to the pages..
+The entire story serves as a backdrop for the science fiction theater that Dick stages, creating a suspense that keeps readers glued to the pages.

 One last curiosity is that the plot of _The Truman Show_, a 1998 film, was inspired by the novel.
 But in the book case, it's not about a TV show.